-During March 2020, the World Health Organisation declared the rapidly growing coronavirus outbreak as a global pandemic.
 The virus known as COVID-19 is impacting health of individuals and economic conditions around the World and it is being monitored as a risk to the business.
-Currently the main financial impact is that Property and Casualty claims intake has been negatively impacted by the COVID-19 pandemic.
-Other areas of the business have not been affected and the company is seeing opportunities for claims related to COVID-19.
-Management are focussing on working capital management and regular re-forecasting.
-Cash collections remain healthy.
+Current year results have not been materially impacted by COVID-19 and the company is seeing opportunities for claims related to COVID-19.
+Focus is maintained on working capital management and regular re-forecasting takes place, cash collections have remained healthy throughout the pandemic.
 The health and safety of employees has remained paramount during the crisis and working conditions have been adapted to ensure that social distancing has been adhered to, including in most cases, employees working from home.
 At the date of this report the directors have continued to run operations and deliver to customers safely.